tudat-team/tudat-developer-docs/source/topics/software/environment.rst

 1. directly expose ``tudat`` source code in the module namespace (see ``<module_B>`` in :ref:`dir-structure`)
 2. include selected submodules, where ``tudat`` source code has been exposed in nested namespaces (see ``<module_A>`` in :ref:`dir-structure`)

-.. note:: ( %! ) Motivate that design choice?

 Development Environment docs